PaTara43/robonomics-wiki/src/docs/robonomics-hass-integration.md

     https://github.com/airalab/homeassistant-robonomics-integration
 ---

 **In this article, you will add Robonomics to Home Assistant.
-This allows Home Assistant to record datalogs with encrypted data to Robonomics Parachain and listen to launch commands from the parachain to control smart devices.
+This allows Home Assistant to record datalogs with encrypted data to Robonomics Parachain and listen to launch commands from the parachain and peer-to-peer network to control smart devices.
 Integration uses IPFS to store data and send IPFS hashes to datalog or launch functions.**

 {% roboWikiPicture {src: 'docs/home-assistant/integration-setup.png', alt: 'integration setup'}%} {% endroboWikiPicture %}